mtimmermann/MultiTenant-Role-Based-Permissions-Nodejs/README.md

 # Boilerplate Multi-Tenant web app: Role Based Permissions, Passport local authentication, React, Node.js, Bootstrap, Webpack

 Multi-Tenant boiler plate website.
 Supports multiple client setup, multiple client branding.
-Each tenant/client site contains it's own set of users and admins.
+Each tenant/client site contains it's own set of users (role: 'User') and admins (role: 'Admin').

+The role of 'SiteAdmin' is not associated with any client, and has administration privileges for all clients/companies and all users.

 Project setup with local passport authentication strategy and role based permissions.